Xunnamius/babel-plugin-transform-default-named-imports/README.md

 };
 ```

+### Troubleshooting

-If all you want to do is ignore a misclassified module like `next` in the above
+If all you want to do is ignore a misclassified module like `next` in the
-example, it's easier to just _exclude_ it:
+previous section, it's easier to just _exclude_ it:

 ```typescript
 module.exports = {